andrefaraujo/videosearch/README.md

 - Global descriptor (Binarized Fisher vectors) extraction per image/frame, shot or scene
 - Retrieval in image or video databases using image queries
 - Evaluating retrieval results based on Average Precision and Precision at 1
-- Reproducing main results from the papers mentioned below (IN PROGRESS: to be concluded by Oct 18)
+- Reproducing main results from the papers mentioned below (IN PROGRESS: to be concluded by Nov/2015)

 This repository can also be useful if one is interested in searching a database of images using query images.
 In that case, one can simply use the frame-based techniques described below.